Pussyhats at Reunions 2018

 Working People's Day of Action

-Members of PPro will be participating in the Working People's Day of Action march in Foley Square at 11am on Saturday 24 February.
-Look for Chris Brandt '65 who will be carrying a PPro sign.
+Members of PPro participated in the Working People's Day of Action march in Foley Square at 11am on Saturday 24 February.
 More information is here.

 PPro's 2018 Annual Meeting

 PPro held its highly successful 2018 annual meeting on Wednesday, 21 February 2018.
 The discussion focused on the key issue of increasing our focus on effecting progressive changes, both on and off campus.
 Intertwined here are, of course, increasing our membership, and improving our fund-raising ability.
 We will be making decisions in the future about expanding our current Princeton-centric focus, with the idea that doing so might help with the issues just mentioned.
 We've created a document outlining some of these possibilities, available for download here.